yoyosource/YAPION/docs/examples/basics/Serialization.md

 }
 ```

-[YAPIONSave](https://github.com/yoyosource/YAPION/blob/master/src/main/java/yapion/annotations/serialize/YAPIONSave.java) defines that this should be serialized, If you just want to save everything from this class there is a shortcut.
+[YAPIONSave](https://github.com/yoyosource/YAPION/blob/master/src/main/java/yapion/annotations/serialize/YAPIONSave.java) defines that this should be serialized, If you just want to save everything from this class there is the YAPIONData shortcut.
 This shortcut imposes some [limitations](https://github.com/yoyosource/YAPION/blob/master/src/main/java/yapion/annotations/object/YAPIONData.java).
 ```java
 import yapion.annotations.object.YAPIONData;